The other day I went for my usual weekly bouldering session. Geared up, stretched and stepped on the mat. Music on, world off.

 I found that this approach of jumping in without overthinking it holds true for any endeavor.
 Any hobby, any skill I like to learn, business decisions, everything.

 Being biased towards action without too much thinking is one of these 'secrets' that is so obvious that it sounds trivial.
 But I found that it is the single thing that stops me every time from getting shit done.
-Overthinking it.
-Because every time, the answers comes while working on the pursuit, not before in the planning phase.
+Because every time, the answers comes while working on the pursuit, and rarely in the abstract thinking and planning phase.